collectiveidea/json_spec/README.md

           """

 The background steps above aren't provided by json_spec and the "visit" steps are provided by Capybara.
-The remaining steps all stem from the five steps that json_spec provides.
+The remaining steps, json_spec provides.
 They're versatile and can be used in plenty of different formats:

     Then the JSON should be:
       """